IMSoley/tasawwuf/README.md

   * [Mystic's Paradise](https://www.youtube.com/channel/UCXuuRCoo_YO3za305btUoqw)
 * In the Garden of The Beloved [[Website](https://gardenofthebeloved.com/)]
 * The Prophet by Kahlil Gibran [[Amazon](https://amzn.to/3lzIeTw), [PDF](https://archive.org/download/in.ernet.dli.2015.536146/2015.536146.TheProphet1923.pdf)]
+* The Drunken Universe: An Anthology of Persian Sufi Poetry
+* Hallaj: Poems of a Sufi Martyr
+* Psalms of Gods by Moulana Shah Maghsoud
+* The Book of Abdul-Qader Bedil
+* Umar Ibn Al-Farid: Sufi Verse, Saintly Life
+* The Walled Garden of Truth: The Hadiqa

 ### Others